isaiahiroko/ng-decorators/README.md

 ## @Default()

-A property metadata, mearnt to be a companion of the popular angular @Input() metadata.
+A property decorator, mearnt to be a companion of the popular angular @Input() decorator.

 ## @Log()

-A propert metadata
+A propert decorator

 ## Install